ChainCashLabs/chaincash-rs/docs/MODEL.md

     }
     DENOMINATION {
         int id PK
-        int type "Type enum of the denomination, 0 = gold" int nanoerg_per_unit "The conversion rate of this denomination in nanoergs" }
+        int type "Type enum of the denomination, 0 = erg, 1 = gold"
+        int nanoerg_per_unit "The conversion rate of this denomination in nanoergs" }
     NOTE ||--|{ OWNERSHIP_ENTRY : "has"